 JCO Oncology Practice

-ASCO publishes the JCO Oncology Practice (JCO OP) with the aim of helping oncology professionals provide the highest-quality care to patients.
+ASCO publishes the JCO Oncology Practice (JCO OP) with the aim of helping oncology professionals provide the highest quality and equitable care to patients.
 In its monthly issues, JCO OP delivers the most up-to-date and cutting-edge information on oncology practice in the form of clinical reviews, commentaries, editorials, and more.
 The journal houses a collection of its published geriatric oncology resources and provides the ability to subscribe to an RSS feed.

 - Breast Cancer in Women Older Than 80 Years: The population of adults age 80 and older is growing quickly, currently making up 9 million of the US population.
 At the same time, breast cancer is the most common cancer among women and is primarily diagnosed after age 60.
 In this JCO OP article, researchers review the current literature on treating breast cancer in women age 80 and older.
 In addition, they discuss the importance of geriatric assessment and the patient’s own goals in choosing the right treatment.